bioinfoMMS/EvalDNA/README.md

 Scoring the output
 ----------
 Once EvalDNA has finished and produced the training_metrics_prefix.csv file, you can submit the CSV file to an R script (.R file) that will apply a model designed in R (.rds file).

 We provide a well-tested model that was trained on mammalian genome assembly data.

+The following command can be used to run the provided model:

+	Rscript run_mammalian_model.R training_metrics_prefix.csv

-More details can be found in the EvalDNA paper once it is published.
+More details on the model can be found in the EvalDNA manuscript once it is published.